ryanknauer/CPSC448/README.md

 * Learn to fine tune and improve available tools to solve a specific, real world problem
 * Gain experience using tensorflow
 * Understand workings behind more advanced models used in industry such as Long Short Term Memory
+* Understand intuition behind implementation of models used for emotion and facial recognition